 What drew you to Cuvva?

 Ooh, this is hard.
 There’s quite a few things.
 I met with Blake, Cuvva’s Principal Designer, and he talked me through the design process.
 I thought it was great.
 Plus, I was really impressed with the product.
+It seemed genuinely exciting compared to the usual process of buying car insurance.

 But ultimately, I think it was the culture that drew me to Cuvva.
 I’ve contracted for a lot of different companies, but never quite worked anywhere like this.
 It’s tight-knit, but also very welcoming.